-In the wake of the NFL’s first suspension of an active player for gambling in more than two decades, issues related to monitoring suspicious betting activity and data licensing dominated a Colorado working group session on integrity Tuesday.
+In the wake of the NFL’s first suspension of an active player for gambling in more than two decades, issues related to monitoring suspicious betting activity and data licensing dominated a Colorado sports betting working group session on integrity Tuesday.

 Last month, the NFL suspended Arizona Cardinals defensive back Josh Shaw through the entirety of the 2020-2021 NFL season for violating the league’s policy on gambling.
 An NFL investigation uncovered evidence that Shaw bet on multiple NFL games at a Las Vegas casino while he was away from the club on injured reserve.
 Shaw reportedly made one wager against the Cardinals as part of a 3-team parlay placed on Nov.
 10, ESPN reported.